corbosiny/FrameStackingStreetFighter/examples/README.md

 ## customDiscretizerExample.py
 Demonstrates how to build a custom discretization of the input space that works in human readable input specifications vs arrays of flags mapping to specific button presses.

-## multiFrameInputsExmaple
-Demonstrates how a buffer of inputs across multiple frames can be fed into the emulator in order to accomplish combos or other special techniques.
-Does not use any custom input space discretizer

-## CustomMoveList.py
-An example class for how to make a custom move list dictionary for a character that maps moves to multiframe input arrays in order for excution by the emulator.

-## tkinterUserInputExample.py
-Demonstrates how to use tkinter for non-blocking user input scanning.

-## humanVsComputerExample.py
-Uses tkinter to monitor human inputs and excute them in the emulator without blocking to demonstrate how a human could be pitted against a trained AI in a fair manner.